Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 5. Comparing Workmanship Standards

-For proposals where suppliers need to perform services for you, then always check the proposal for any workmanship standards placed there.
-For example, if a furniture company promised to deliver 20 chairs that crafted to the finest level on its proposal, then the supplier better be sure to uphold its workmanship standard.
+For proposals where suppliers need to perform services for you, always check the proposal for any workmanship standards stated there.
+For example, if a furniture company promised to deliver 20 chairs that are crafted to the finest level in its proposal, then the supplier better be sure to uphold its workmanship standard.

-For proposals however that do not have any workmanship standards placed, then it should be treated as a red flag.
-It either means the supplier doesn’t care about the level of standards regarding the work they produce or they are just going to deliver at a sub-standard workmanship rate.
+For proposals, however, that do not have any workmanship standards in place, it should be treated as a red flag.
+It either means the supplier doesn’t care about the level of standards regarding the work they produce, or they are just going to deliver at a sub-standard workmanship rate.

 For each type of proposal, you should always protect yourself from any bid that may deliver a poor outcome.
 When checking proposals on materials and deliverables, there should be a fixed price bid, where the amount agreed by both parties is now fixed and explicitly stated in a contract or purchase order.